next-multilingual/next-multilingual/README.md

 }
 ```

-And of course you would have its message file `about-us.en-US.properties`:
+And of course you would have this message file `about-us.en-US.properties`:

 ```properties
 exampleApp.aboutUsPage.pageTitle = About Us